Oklahoma Watch will update this profile throughout the campaign.

 A political unknown when he announced for the race last year, Stitt is using his personal wealth and a simple, clear messaging about the need for an Oklahoma turnaround to connect with voters.
 He describes himself as a “family and faith” candidate who is pro-life, but emphasizes more his success at growing his company using “unique ideas” that he says could apply to state government.
 In the Aug.
-28 runoff campaign, Stitt will likely try to woo conservative voters who went for Lt.
-Gov. Todd Lamb and Yukon pastor Dan Fisher, not to mention attorney and fellow Tulsan Gary Richardson.
-With no political record to attack, although opponent Mick Cornett has begun attacking Stitt’s business record; Stitt decries the criticism as false.
+28 runoff campaign, Stitt is trying to woo the types of voters who went for Lt.
+Gov. Todd Lamb and Yukon pastor Dan Fisher, not to mention fellow Tulsan Gary Richardson.
+He has no political record to attack, although opponent Mick Cornett has begun attacking Stitt’s business record; Stitt decries the criticism as false.
 A poll of 385 likely GOP voters conducted Aug.
 1-2 by The Right Strategy Group put Stitt up with 42 percent vs. Cornett’s 32 percent in the primary runoff, with 26 percent undecided.
 A key question is whether Stitt’s opposition to the the tax-increase package that boosted teacher pay will hurt him on Election Day.
 Another is whether Stitt’s inexperience in government is an asset or liability to voters.

 Where he lives: Tulsa